felipegnunes/android-face-recognition/README.md

 # FaceRecognition
 This is an Android application for face recognition.
-The main purpose of this project is to serve as basis for others who want to deploy their models to an Android application.
+The main purpose of this project is to serve as basis for others who want to deploy their deep learning models to an Android application.

 ## Face Detection
 The face detection package was taken from [this repository](https://github.com/vcvycy/MTCNN4Android).
 It uses the MTCNN model for face detection and it is runned using an old TensorFlow API (TensorflowInferenceInterface) for Android.